William Colby: Death

 On April 27, 1996, Colby set out from his weekend home in Rock Point, Maryland, on a solo canoe trip.
 His canoe was found the following day on a sandbar in the Wicomico River, a tributary of the Potomac, about 0.25 mi from his home.
 On May 6, Colby's body was found in a marshy riverbank lying face down not far from where his canoe was found.
 After an autopsy, Maryland's Chief Medical Examiner John E. Smialek ruled his death to be accidental.
 Smialek's report said that Colby was predisposed to having a heart attack or stroke from "severe calcified atherosclerosis" and that Colby likely "suffered a complication of this atherosclerosis which precipitated him into the cold water in a debilitated state and he succumbed to the effects of hypothermia and drowned."

 Colby's death triggered conspiracy theories that his death had been caused by foul play.
 In his 2011 documentary The Man Nobody Knew, Colby's son Carl suggested that his father suffered from guilt over his failings as a father to one of his daughters and so committed suicide.
 Carl's step-mother and siblings, as well as Colby's biographer Randall Woods, criticized Carl's portrayal of Colby and rejected the allegation that the former CIA director killed himself and said that it was inconsistent with his character.

 Legacy

 Colby was the subject of a biography, Lost Crusader, by John Prados, published in 2003.
 His son, Carl Colby, released a documentary on his father's professional and personal life, The Man Nobody Knew, in 2011.
 In May 2013, Randall B. Woods, Distinguished Professor of History at the J. William Fulbright School at the University of Arkansas, published his biography of Colby, titled Shadow Warrior: William Egan Colby and the CIA.
 Norwich University hosts an annual writers symposium named in his honor.

-His grandson, Elbridge A. Colby, served as Deputy Assistant Secretary of Defense for Strategy and Force Planning from 2017 to 2018 and is a co-founder of the Marathon Institute.
+His grandson, Elbridge Colby, served as Deputy Assistant Secretary of Defense for Strategy and Force Planning from 2017 to 2018 and is a co-founder of the Marathon Institute.
 He joined the second Trump administration as the Under Secretary of Defense for Policy in April 2025.